Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 Partition Cleft
 ------------------

 Once a cavity is generated it is possible to crop it using the "Partition Cleft" tab in "GetCleft" menu.
-Press the "Refresh" button in the "STEP 1" section o list all binding sites in the Pymol interface and select the desired binding site.
+Press the "Refresh" button in the "STEP 1" section o list all binding sites in the PyMOL interface and select the desired binding site.

     .. image:: /_static/images/GetCleft/Partition.png
            :alt: An example image